 • If you bought a $500,000 property

-• Sith a $100,000 deposit
+• With a $100,000 deposit

-• That would be a 20% deposit, or 80% LVR.
+• That would be a 20% deposit, or 80% LVR

 Lenders mortgage insurance (LMI)

-If your deposit is smaller than 20% of the property's value (so, your LVR is 81% or higher), your lender will charge you lenders mortgage insurance.
-This can cost you thousands or tens of thousands on top of all your other expenses (although you can often borrow it alongside your loan amount).
+LMI can cost you thousands or tens of thousands on top of all your other expenses (although you can often borrow it alongside your loan amount).

 LMI costs vary depending on your loan amount and deposit size.
 If your LVR is 85% (a 15% deposit) then your LMI will be less than if you have an LVR of 95% with a 5% deposit.